SleepStack logo

 Can you take magnesium for restless legs during pregnancy?

 Magnesium is generally considered safe during pregnancy, and the NIH recommends 350-360mg per day for pregnant women.
-RLS during pregnancy is very common, affecting up to 25% of pregnant women, and can have specific causes like iron or folate deficiency.
+RLS during pregnancy is very common, with published prevalence estimates ranging from roughly 15% to 30% (and up to one-third in some third-trimester cohorts), and can have specific causes like iron or folate deficiency.
 Talk to your OB-GYN before starting any supplement during pregnancy, including magnesium.
 Your doctor can check whether low iron or folate is contributing to your symptoms before you add magnesium to the mix.

 Can I take magnesium with gabapentin for RLS?